cisojoker/cisojoker/README.md

 <p align="center">
   🔭
   Currently working on side projects.<br>
-  🌱 Learning blockchain and web3 technologies.<br>
+  🌱 Learning DSA and Competitive Programming.<br>
   💬 Ask me about React.js, Nodejs, boootstrap/Tailwind CSS, and other stuff related to web.<br>
   📫 Reach me at <a href="mailto:madhurciso01@gmail.com">madhurciso01@gmail.com</a>
 </p>